Depression

 There are other symptoms, and not everyone who has depression will have all of these symptoms, or have them all at the same time.

-However, even if these symptoms aren’t a disorder, they can still be a sign that your need require a little extra support or that they might be having a hard time for other reasons.
+However, even if these symptoms aren’t due to a disorder, they can still be a sign that your teenager might be having a hard time for other reasons and needs a little extra support.

 Why Is Depression So Common Among Teens?

-The truth is that we don’t know all the reasons why so many teenagers develop mental health disorders, or why the mental health of so many teenagers seems to change when they reach a certain age.
-But, we do know at least some of the contributing factors.
+We don’t know all the reasons why so many teenagers develop mental health disorders, or why the mental health of so many teenagers seems to change when they reach a certain age.
+But we do know at least some of the contributing factors.

 For one thing, teenagers are dealing with a lot of rapid changes, personally, interpersonally, and physically.
-Their minds are going through a rapid phase of development and a lot of their support systems are switching from their parents and immediate families to being more dependent on peers and outside adults in their lives.
+Their minds are going through a phase of rapid development, and a lot of their support systems are switching from their parents and immediate families to their peers and outside adults in their lives.

-Being a teenager can also come with a lot of external pressures that may factor into new mental health developments, including things like changing self-esteem, traumas, discovering their sexuality, economic pressure, academic pressure, and the challenges of puberty.
+Being a teenager also comes with a lot of external pressures that may factor into new mental health developments, including things like trauma, changing self-esteem, discovering their sexuality, economic pressure, academic pressure, and the challenges of puberty.

-That said, many of those factors are the same as they have always been, and yet rates of teen depression are rising, especially among girls.
-That points to something having changed in a way that is making depression more likely and probably means that teens are facing new and more psychologically challenging stressors around this time in their lives.
-But it could also mean that we are getting better at recognizing and addressing depression, which could mean higher statistical rates of depression but similar overall experiences of depression.
+That said, many of those factors are the same as they have always been, yet rates of teen depression are rising, especially among girls.
+This could mean depression is becoming more common or that teens are facing new and more psychologically challenging stressors around this time in their lives.
+But it could also mean we are getting better at recognizing and addressing depression; this could indicate higher statistical rates of depression but similar overall experiences of depression.

 Signs Your Teen Might Be Dealing With Depression